Liskokuningas/databasemysqlexample/README.md

 Now if you run the application, refresh the browser, enter last name, first name and email address and press `Save` - button an employee with given information is created.
 Of course if you enter already existing email address then it is not inserted but updated.
 But you already knew this from before.

 Now we take a look at the second problem with inserting new employees.
-If you select an employee from the list and press save or clear the input fields are cleared.
+If you select an employee from the list and press `Save` or `Cancel` - button the input fields are cleared.
 If you now try to add a new employee information and press the `save` - button you get the same `null pointer exception`.
 Why is that?

-This is because when you hit `Clear` - button it calls the code `employees.asSingleSelect().clear()` that clears the selections from the employees list.
+This is because when you hit `Cancel` - button it calls the code `employees.asSingleSelect().clear()` that clears the selections from the employees list.
 When that happens a line of code `populateForm(event.getValue())` gets called.
 Since the selected value is cleared by the first command `populateForm` method gets a parameter `null` (since nothing is selected).
 In `populateForm` method the code `binder.setBean(value);` sets binder to value of `null`.
 This is the same situation as we used to have when refreshing the page and starting to add an employee without first clicking a line in the list.
 Setting the binder to `null` happens also when you hit `Save` - button.
-The chain of commands is a bit longer but the end result is the same as with the `Clear` - button.
+The chain of commands is a bit longer but the end result is the same as with the `Cancel` - button.

 We can prevent this in many ways.
 Again this tutorial is not about best practices but to show you how to get started fast.
-With this in mind we are going to use the following solution; since both our problems (pressing the `clear` - button and the `save` - button) lead us to the `populateForm` - method we will place the fix there.
+With this in mind we are going to use the following solution; since both our problems (pressing the `Cancel` - button and the `save` - button) lead us to the `populateForm` - method we will place the fix there.
 When the method is run we’ll check if the parameter `Employee value` is `null`.
 If it is not `null` we continue as before.
 If it is `null` then we will create an employee and bind that one.
 Basically the same thing we did before in the constructor.
 Add the following code to the `populateForm` method:

 ....
 if ( value == null ) {